 - 1 teaspoon vanilla extract

 - For cookies: Adjust oven racks to upper-middle and lower-middle.
 Preheat oven to 225F.
 Line 2 sheet pans with parchment.

 - To the bowl of a stand mixer fitted with the whisk attachment add the chilled chickpea liquid and cream of tartar.
 Start beating on medium, and then increase to high.
 Beat until the mixture is opaque.

 - Start adding the superfine sugar, 1 tablespoon at a time, beating 1 minute after each addition.
-After half the sugar is incorporated, stop the machine and scrape down sides of the bowl with a silicone spatula.
+After half the sugar is incorporated, stop the machine and scrape down the sides of the bowl with a silicone spatula.
 Add the remaining sugar, a tablespoon at a time, until it is all used.
 Beat another 10 minutes or longer (up to 15), until the meringue is glossy, very thick and stiff peaks are showing on the whisk.
 The meringue is ready to use now in any number of ways.

 - Remove from the oven when meringues are dry.
 After a few minutes, they will lift off the baking sheet.
 Cool completely.

-- Store cooled cookies in an airtight container up to 2 weeks.
+- Store cooled cookies in an airtight container for up to 2 weeks.

 Note: On humid or rainy days, meringues may be sticky.
 If so, allow the meringues to cool in a turned-off oven for an additional hour without opening the door, then transfer them immediately to airtight containers.
 I’ve just started adding packets of silica desiccant to the container, but I place a piece of parchment over the cookies.